Global properties of Dirichlet forms on discrete spaces: Forms and spaces associated with graphs

-\begin{remark} \begin{itemize} \item The above proof and the one of Theorem \ref{convergence in D} use a similar argument.
+\begin{remark} \begin{itemize} \item The previous proof and the one of Theorem \ref{convergence in D} use a similar argument.
 They show that a bounded sequence in a Hilbert space that is convergent in some 'weak' sense (pointwise, in $\ell^2$, ...) is already weakly convergent in that Hilbert space. \item There seems to be no explicit proof for $\QD$ being a Dirichlet form in the literature.
-Usually this property is deduced from Theorem 3.1.1. of \cite{FOT} which uses general principles. \item The above characterization of the domain of $\LD$ seems to be new. \end{itemize} \end{remark}
+Usually this property is deduced from \cite[Theorem~3.1.1]{FOT} which uses general principles. \item The given characterization of the domain of $\LD$ seems to be new. \end{itemize} \end{remark}

-Now we can introduce the main objects of our studies.
+We now come to the main objects of our studies.

 \begin{definition}[Dirichlet form associated with $(b,c)$] Let $(b,c)$ be a graph over $V$.
 A Dirichlet form $Q$ is called associated to $(b,c)$ if it is a restriction of $\ow{Q}_{b,c}$ and its domain $D(Q)$ satisfies